No more "hospital bypass": Melbourne's paramedic will move patients more quickly

-Peak periods will be more difficult from october for all the Melbourne’s emergency departments.
-The Victorian Government has stopped the “hospital bypass” practice, that permit to the metropolitan hospitals to deny access to patient in non-critical conditions if they are full.
+The Victorian Government has stopped the “hospital bypass” practice, that permits to the metropolitan hospitals to deny access to patient in non-critical conditions if they are full.

 Health Minister Jill Hennessy told the Parliament the move was long overdue.
 “This change will put patients first.
 It will finally bring Victoria into line with every other state or territory which do not have bypass as a feature of their health system,” she said.